 Official site: https://koa.com/campgrounds/santa-cruz/

 Less than an hour north of downtown Santa Cruz, Castle Rock State Park encompasses a high ridge of the Santa Cruz Mountains and over 5,000 acres of rugged terrain.
-Popular for hiking, mountain biking, and horseback riding, over thirty miles of trails weave throughout Castle Rock State Park.
+It's popular for hiking, mountain biking, and horseback riding, with over 30 miles of trails weaving throughout the park.

 The Castle Rock Trail Camp at Castle Rock State Park is hike-in only and features 20 first-come, first-served campsites accessible via a 2.5-mile hike.
 It's popular with backpackers on the Skyline-to-the-Sea Trail.
 Campers are required to carry in all their gear and water to the Trail Camp, where pit toilets are available.
 A ranger or camp host is regularly on duty at the campsite to collect overnight fees and sell firewood.

 13. West Ridge Trail Camp, Forest of Nisene Marks State Park

 For a solitary camping experience surrounded by redwoods, the West Ridge Trail Camp at Forest of Nisene Marks State Park delivers on a true wilderness experience.
 It's approximately a six-mile hike to reach the trail camp at this state park on the outskirts of Santa Cruz, with six sites available by reservation only.